SLCunningham21/CapstoneProject/README.md

 >### Predicting the most cost-effective region of Puerto Rican unsubsidized rental properties
 ## Overview

 * Government tax incentives such as Act 20 and Act 22 have increased Puerto Rican expats to the island.
-This increase in tourism and permanent foreign residents has increased the unsubsized rent prices, however the minimum wage for most natives remains at $8.50 per hour.
-This dollar 25 cent increase only went into effect January 1, 2022.
-This incongruity imposes an obvious problem.
-Following the destruction of Hurricane Maria and Hurricane Irma in 2017, Act 60 was initiationed in 2019.
-This tax breaks was attractive to remote, tech and investory industries and was believed to be a reignition of the Puerto Rican economy but for natives of Puerto rico it meant that they could no longer afford to live in their country.
+This increase in tourism and permanent foreign residency has influenced the inflation of unsubsized rental prices, however the minimum wage in Puerto Rico remains at $8.50 per hour. his dollar 25 cent increase only went into effect January 1, 2022.
+This incongruity imposes a socioeconomic dilemma.
+In 2019, following the destruction of Hurricane Maria and Hurricane Irma in 2017, Act 60 a combination of the two previous tax incentives was instituted.
+These tax breaks were advantageous to remote, tech and investor industries with the propensity of being a reignition of the Puerto Rican economy but for natives of Puerto Rico it meant that they could no longer afford to live in their country.

 >*Act 20, "the Export Service Act"--offered corporate tax rates as a low 4% to qualifying corporations that relocate to the jurisdiction.
 >>*Act 22, "the Individual Investors Act"--- targets high networth investors with the promise of 0% tax on interest, dividends, and capital gains obtained while residing in Puerto Rico.